tylermachen/shoutkey-web-0715-public/README.md

 ## Dependencies
 Mixed in modules often depend on the object having certain methods defined.
 The Link class must implement the `#url` method.
 (Your method doesn't need the pound sign.
 It's a way of denoting an instance method. `Link#url`).

-## Order
-There are 2 tests in this assignment.
-Complete the tests in the link spec, since the class Link is used in the shoutable tests.